-Collaborating with Indigenous Nations, the Government of Canada, the Government of British Columbia, and other partners to introduce transit and transportation options connecting to treaty and reserve lands
+Collaborating with Indigenous Nations, the Government of Canada, the Government of British Columbia, and other partners to introduce transit and transportation options connecting to treaty and reserve lands.

-- Creating a TransLink Reconciliation Action Plan for the development and implementation of: - o Indigenous policies, programs, and practices - Applicable commitments from BC's Declaration on the Rights of Indigenous Peoples Act relating to TransLink's business - O An annual report for publication to track progress on Indigenous and Transport 2050 commitments - Work with Indigenous Nations on their transportation priorities to support thriving and sustainable Indigenous communities and a shared understanding of reconciliation - o Include reconciliation as a core policy objective in the phasing and implementation of investments - Work with Indigenous groups and Indigenous Nations, the Government of Canada, the Government of British Columbia, and other partners in the phasing and implementation of investments
+- Creating a TransLink Reconciliation Action Plan for the development and implementation of: - Indigenous policies, programs, and practices. - Applicable commitments from BC's Declaration on the Rights of Indigenous Peoples Act relating to TransLink's business. - An annual report for publication to track progress on the Action Plan. - Work with Indigenous Nations on their transportation priorities to support thriving and sustainable Indigenous communities and a shared understanding of reconciliation. - Include reconciliation as a core policy objective in the phasing and implementation of investments. - Work with Indigenous groups and Indigenous Nations, the Government of Canada, the Government of British Columbia, and other partners in the phasing and implementation of investments.